-Noise created by new proposed stationary noise sources or existing stationary noise sources which undergo modification that may increase noise levels shall be mitigated so as not to exceed the noise level standards of Table 9 (Table 5.11-8 of the MEIR) at noise sensitive land uses.
+Noise created by new proposed stationary noise sources or existing stationary noise sources which undergo modification that may increase noise levels shall be mitigated so as not to exceed the noise level standards of Table 5.11-8 (see MEIR) at noise sensitive land uses.
 If the existing ambient noise levels equal or exceed these levels, mitigation is required to limit noise to the ambient noise level plus 5 dB.

-The project includes the identification and adoption of Official Plan Lines (OPL) for the East Central Avenue street segment located between State Route 41 and South Cedar Avenue for purposes of establishing the ultimate alignment and widths for future public street rights-of-way in accordance with the Circulation Diagram of the Fresno General Plan.
+The proposed project includes the identification and adoption of OPLs for the South Temperance Avenue street segment located between East Jensen Avenue and the on-and off-ramps for Freeway 180 for purposes of establishing the ultimate alignment and widths for future public street rights-of-way in accordance with the Circulation Diagram of the Fresno General Plan.